Optimize Your Self Storage Website To Attract Customers Through Organic Search Results

 Positive user experiences

 By creating good user experiences on your website you may be rewarded in the long run in the search engines.

 Search engines use algorithms and bots to monitor how people interact with your website (assuming it’s indexed).
-If your website has a high bounce rate because people land on your homepage, don’t like what they see, and immediately leave, then you will never rank favorably.
+If your website has a high bounce rate because people land on your homepage, don’t like what they see, and immediately leave, then you will never rank favourably.

 However, if the search engines see that people land on your site, spend time on your homepage and other internal pages, complete some actions (maybe a conversion or two) before leaving then you will be deemed to have provided a positive user experience and you may see this reflected in the SERPS.

 Of course, there are many factors that the search engines take into account when ranking you in the search results, this being just one of them.

 Read on to learn about some of the other factors you need to consider.

 When it comes to the content on your website you might think you’re providing everything your potential customers need to know, but are you using the right keywords for them to find you in the search engines in the first place?